TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

 ===========

 Of course, a language feature would not be worthy of the name "class" without supporting inheritance.
-The syntax for a derived class definition looks like this::
+The syntax for a derived kundi definition looks like this::

-   class DerivedClassName(BaseClassName):
+   kundi DerivedClassName(BaseClassName):
        <statement-1>
        .
        .